panaversity/EduSmart/gql_schema.md

       familyName :: STRING NOT NULL,
       birthDate :: DATE NOT NULL,
       signupDate :: DATE NOT NULL
+      birthDate :: DATE NOT NULL,
+      signupDate :: DATE NOT NULL
    },

     NODE :Student => :Person {